aman4457/aman4457.github.io/content/cv.md

 #### **Homebrew 8-bit Arithmetic Logic Unit (ALU)**

 * I first designed the logic in Logisim to do addition, subtraction, bitwise NAND, and Right bit shifts.
 I then built the ALU on breadboards using 74LS/TTL logic chips, and finally, I designed a PCB in KiCad using the same chips.
 * Applied troubleshooting and project management skills

+#### **Homebrew 32-bit RISC-V CPU**

+* Designed and tested in Logisim, currently working on PCB design for multiple parts of the CPU like the ALU (Arithmetic Logic Unit), registers, and instruction decoding hardware
+* Fully compatible with the unprivileged RV32I architecture
+* Applied troubleshooting and project management skills

 ### **Websites**